TheovanKraay/ignite-2024-cosmos-ai-search-demo/README.md

 - Semantic search for research paper abstracts using OpenAI embeddings.
 - Integration with Azure Cosmos DB for storing and querying papers.
-- Support for different vector indexing methods (No Index, Qflat Index, DiskANN Index).
+- Support for different search methods (No Index, Qflat Index, DiskANN Index).
 - Interactive UI built with Streamlit.

 ## Prerequisites